-Most PE lessons are split into four sections.
+Most secondary school PE lessons are split into four sections.

 This section of the lesson warms up the muscles ready to play sport.
 As long as there is no running laps around the sports field, a little bit of a jog will warm up the legs.

 Within every PE lesson the teacher will demonstrate the skills and rules needed to play that sport and will get the students to practise those skills.
 As long as the skills test does not expect too much chasing around, it is a good way to learn about the sport and get involved.

 This is the part of the lesson where you put the skills learnt into practice.
 If the sport is very competitive or physically demanding, this is the section of the lesson that anyone with a complex heart condition may need to avoid.
 Learning about the game by watching, taking part in the refereeing or choosing a different activity may be the best way to cope with difficult sports.
 It is often a problem to keep warm if you have to sit out this section.
 Schools may have a choice of sports that can be played during PE; lower endurance sports may be the best choice.

 It is very important to cool down correctly and stretch out the muscles at the end of a lesson, as it helps prevent pulled muscles.
 It is safe to join in with this part of the lesson.
 It is also important to put on an extra layer of clothes after a cool-down so that the muscles do not get cold, causing cramp.

 - Children should wear their MedicAlert bracelet during PE lessons as these are high-risk times.
 This may need planning as the wearing of jewellery is not usually allowed during sports lessons.
 Velcro MedicAlert bracelets are often safer.

 - Make sure your child has appropriate clothing for PE lessons, e.g. the full tracksuit for outdoor games.
 Added layers are helpful if the weather changes.